 Brazil star Neymar signs contract extension to 2025 with PSG

-Neymar has signed a three-year contract extension with Paris Saint-Germain, keeping the Brazil star at the club until 2025.
+Neymar pledged to help Paris Saint-Germain finally win the ever-elusive Champions League trophy after signing a three-year contract extension on Saturday, keeping the Brazil star at the ambitious club until 2025.

-PSG announced the deal on Saturday, posting a video of Neymar wearing a jersey with 2025 on the back and saying “Ici c'est Paris” — ‘This is Paris’, a favorite chant of the fans.
+PSG posted a video of Neymar wearing a jersey with 2025 on the back and saying “Ici c'est Paris” — ‘This is Paris’, a favorite chant of the fans.

+What they and the club demand is the Champions League, a trophy PSG has never won despite spending a world record 222 million euros ($270 million) on Neymar when he joined from Barcelona four years ago.

+“Of course, my goal when I came was to help get Paris Saint-Germain to the top, among the very best, and we are getting close," Neymar said.
+“We are gaining more and more experience to help us negotiate these types of games.”

 The 29-year-old Neymar would have been out of contract next June, along with striker Kylian Mbappe — who has yet to re-sign and has been linked with a move to Spanish giant Real Madrid.

+Neymar called the Argentine “a great coach who will certainly help us even more.”

+However, PSG is four points behind Lille in the French title race and faces a difficult trip to Rennes on Sunday.

-Neymar has scored 85 goals in 112 games since joining PSG from Barcelona for a world record 222 million euros ($270 million) four years ago along with Mbappe, who joined for 180 million euros ($219 million) from Monaco.
+Neymar has scored 85 goals in 112 games since joining along with Mbappe, who joined for 180 million euros ($219 million) from Monaco.

-But Neymar has failed to deliver on the biggest stage so far, failing to score in seven straight knockout games of the Champions League — the trophy the ambitious club desperately wants to win.
+But Neymar hasn't delivered on the biggest stage so far, failing to score in seven straight knockout games of the Champions League, and his leadership has also been questioned.

-PSG lost the final last year to Bayern Munich and was beaten in both semifinal legs this season by Manchester City, with Neymar losing his temper and berating a teammate in the home leg.
+Neymar lost his temper and berated a teammate in the home leg against City.

+He threw lavish birthday parties in February close to Champions League games and questions have been asked as to whether his persistent muscle injuries are linked to a lack of sufficient recovery.

 If he plays in PSG's remaining three matches — starting away to Rennes on Sunday — he will have appeared in just 70 out of a possible 152.